Dhiyac14/Manga-Manhwa-Downloader/README.md

 4 Follow the prompts to specify the range or chapter number.

-5 Choose whether to save images and/or a PDF.
+5 Choose whether to save images, pdf or a cbz file.

 ## Acknowledgments